-Being the largest city in Scotland, Glasgow is renowned for its stunning architecture, vibrant nightlife and thriving arts scene.
+Glasgow is renowned for its stunning architecture, vibrant nightlife and thriving arts scene.
 Over the years it has also gained a reputation for its extensive range of highly acclaimed restaurants.
-We list ten established places offering culturally inspired food with a Glaswegian twist.
+We list ten places in Scotland’s largest city offering great food with a Glaswegian twist.

 The Hanoi Bike Shop